Jack Kelly Sr. (rower): Rejection by the Henley Royal Regatta

-In 1920, amid his winning streak, Kelly applied to race in the Diamond Sculls at the Henley Royal Regatta.
-Held annually on the River Thames in Henley, England, it was the most prestigious event in rowing.
-But the event's organizers rejected his application, citing an earlier dispute with his rowing club and the fact that he had worked as a manual laborer.
+In 1920 Kelly applied to race in the Diamond Sculls at the Henley Royal Regatta held annually on the River Thames, the most prestigious event in rowing.
+Despite his American success and winning streak, the event's organizers rejected his application, citing an earlier dispute with his rowing club and the fact that he had worked as a manual laborer:

 The minutes of the regatta's Committee of Management for June 3, 1920, read: "The list of entries ... outside of the United Kingdom under Rule iv was presented ... and received with the exception of Mr J.B.
 Kelly of the Vesper Boat Club to compete in the Diamond Sculls, which was refused under the resolution passed by the Committee on 7th June, 1906 'viz' 'That no entry from the Vesper Boat Club of Philadelphia, or from any member of their 1905 crew be accepted in future': Mr Kelly was also not qualified under Rule I (e) of the General Rules (manual labour)."

 That 1906 resolution banned members of the Vesper Boat Club from the event because their eight-man team in the Grand Challenge Cup had used a public subscription to raise the money to travel to London, breaching the regatta's rule on amateurism.

-The regatta committee's minutes also note that they rejected Kelly because he had worked as a bricklayer.
+The regatta committee's minutes also note that they rejected Kelly because he had worked in a manual trade (bricklaying).
 The regatta's rules on amateurism excluded anyone "who is or ever has been...by trade or employment for wages a mechanic, artisan or labourer."
 Two days before Kelly was due to sail to the UK, with his passage booked and his boat boxed, he received a telegram which said: "Entry rejected; letter follows."
 He never received the letter.
-The Henley Stewards later declared that they had informed the governing board for U.S. rowing as soon as Kelly's entry was processed, and that it was not their fault if the information was not passed on.
+The Henley Stewards later declared that they had informed the governing board for U.S. rowing as soon as Kelly's entry was processed and that it was not their fault if the information was not passed on.

 The affair was widely reported, especially in London, New York and Philadelphia.
 The Stewards of Henley Royal Regatta came in for heavy criticism.
 One interpretation was that they had excluded Kelly because they did not want an American to win the Diamonds.
 The publicity made Kelly widely popular and would later help his bricklaying business.
-The ban on Vesper Boat Club was rescinded soon afterward and in 1937 the references in the Henley rules excluding manual labourers, mechanics, artisans and menial duties were deleted.
+The ban on Vesper Boat Club was rescinded soon afterward, and in 1937, the references in the Henley rules, excluding manual laborers, mechanics, artisans, and menial duties, were deleted.